Jo Prestia: Muay Thai world title

-In 20 June 1992 Jo competed against Ramon Dekkers having previously lost by decision, a rematch was set for the Welterweight Muay Thai World Title, Jo would win by a 5 round decision.

-On 3 October 1992 Jo would lose the title to Coban Lookchaomaesaitong by a 5 round decision.
+On 20 June 1992 Jo competed against Ramon Dekkers having previously lost by decision, a rematch was set for the Welterweight Muay Thai World Title, Jo would win by a 5-round decision.
+On 3 October 1992 Jo would lose the title to Coban Lookchaomaesaitong by a 5-round decision.

-Second Run For The Muay Thai World Title
+Second run for the Muay Thai world title

-In 1992 Jo defeated Samaisuk Chuwattana by a 5 round decision.

-In 1993 Jo defeated J.V Eguzkiza in a 9 round decision to win the kickboxing world title (savate style).

-In 1995 he fought and defeated Aymah Lukbanmao by a 5th round knockout.
+In 1992 Jo defeated Samaisuk Chuwattana by a 5-round decision.
+In 1993 Jo defeated J.V Eguzkiza in a 9-round decision to win the kickboxing world title (savate style).
+In 1995 he fought and defeated Aymah Lukbanmao by a 5th-round knockout.

-Muay Thai World Title
+Muay Thai world title

-On 17 November 1995 Jo would face Dany Bill in the event La Nuit des Champion, for the Muay Thai World Title, losing by a 5 round decision.
+On 17 November 1995 Jo would face Dany Bill in the event La Nuit des Champion, for the Muay Thai World Title, losing by a 5-round decision.